MenaLiu/Customer-Retention-Analytics/README.md

 # Customer-Retention-Analytics
-A business analytics case study applying logistic regression and machine learning to improve subscription retention.
+This is a business analytics case study that applies logistic regression and machine learning to improve subscription retention.

 📌 **Problem Statement**
 Ted & Poppy, a subscription-based pet food company, faced a **15.8% churn rate in Q4 2024**.